Okeanrst/FastCGIZF2Adapter/README.md

 # PHPFastCGI Zend Framework 2 Adapter

 Experimental!!!
 First, the application shows 10-fold increase a performance.
 With the accumulation of the number of requests , the amount of RAM occupied by the application increases , increasing the response time.

-## Introduction
+Tests were conducted with and without the module "zf-commons/zfc-user-doctrine-orm".

 ## Usage